runemalm/AF.AgentFramework/README.md

 - **Tools** – agent-usable capabilities, e.g. external actions
 - **Hosting** – integration with .NET GenericHost and application lifecycles
 - **MAS** – support for multi-agent collaboration using blackboards and agent directories
+- **Capabilities** – modular extensions that attach to the agent context (MAS, Observability, MCP, etc.)

 ## Why?